Cryptic crossword: Types of cryptic clues

 Clues given to the solver are based on various forms of wordplay.
 Nearly every clue has two non-overlapping parts to it: one part that provides an unmodified but often indirect definition for the word or phrase, and a second part that includes the wordplay involved.
 In a few cases, the two definitions are one and the same, as often in the case of "&lit." clues.
 Most cryptic crosswords provide the number of letters in the answer, or in the case of phrases, a series of numbers to denote the letters in each word: "cryptic crossword" would be clued with "(7,9)" following the clue.
 More advanced puzzles may drop this portion of the clue.

 Anagrams

 An anagram is a rearrangement of a certain section of the clue to form the answer.
-This is usually indicated by words such as "strange", "bizarre", "muddled", "wild", "drunk", or any other term indicating change.
+This is usually indicated by a codeword which indicates change, movement, breakage or something otherwise amiss.
 One example: